 Decades of research have shown that traditional interviews are full of implicit and explicit bias, and tremendous inconsistency.
 The HireVue approach has been proven to be measurably more accurate at predicting performance than human evaluators and is audited, tested, retrained, and audited again to ensure that there is no adverse impact.

-Misconception: HireVue Assessments are using facial recognition technology in scoring candidates.
+Misconception: HireVue Assessments use facial recognition technology in scoring candidates.

-HireVue does not use facial recognition technology nor track facial features for identity recognition purposes.
-HireVue Assessments does use expression recognition technology to study facial expressions, which represent just one category of characteristics reviewed by the model in order to predict whether a person is likely to be successful in a job.
-Tens of thousands of factors - including audio and language content - come from a candidate’s interview and are available for consideration in a given model, but only those scientifically validated as being predictive of job performance are included in the algorithm or model for that specific job role.
+HireVue does not use facial recognition technology or track facial features for identity recognition purposes.
+HireVue Assessments do use technology to study facial movements and actions.
+This represents just one category of characteristics reviewed by the model in order to predict whether a person is likely to be successful in a job.
+Tens of thousands of factors – including audio and language content – come from a candidate’s interview and are available for consideration in a given model, but only those scientifically validated as being predictive of job performance are included in the algorithm or model for that specific job role.

 Misconception: Someone who isn’t charismatic on camera won’t score well.

 This is even less true with an algorithm performing the evaluation than in human interviewing, because the models have been built and trained to “notice” and evaluate only the characteristics that are significant to job success.
 Charisma may matter in some jobs, but most of the time it will not be important, and therefore would not be considered by the model.